GeekHunter-Brasil/hello-world/career/expectations/software-development-analyst/README.md

 ### Soft Skills

-- Is able to keep their presence in synchronous moments (e.g. squad rituals such as dailies, plannings, reviews; pair programming sessions) and asynchronous ones (e.g. discussions on Slack, JIRA, Basecamp, etc).
+- Communicates efficiently in synchronous moments (e.g. squad rituals such as dailies, plannings, reviews; pair programming sessions) as well as asynchronous ones (e.g. discussions on Slack, JIRA, Basecamp, etc).
 - Is really motivated to learn more and develop their skills.
-- Usually doesn't understand their own strengths and weaknesses, or how to advance in their career.
+- Usually doesn't understand their own strengths and gaps, or how to advance in their career.
 Needs an active leadership helping them to progress.

 ## 🐤 Mid-level Software Development Analyst